deweylab/CellO/README.md

 ``bash download_resources.sh``

-This command will download and upack a ``resources`` directory that will be stored in the ``cello`` Python package.
 Next, we set the PYTHON path to point to all packages in this repository:

 ``export PYTHONPATH=$(pwd):$PYTHONPATH``